rubendal/SSBU-Calculator/README.md

 ### How to use it
 Just input your data, the calculator will update the results when you change something

-A lot of hitbox data has been ported from Smash 4 so still using KH API to load them, however keep in mind that some hitboxes have new base damages and might have BKB/KBG/WBKB changed, you input move data manually as well
+A lot of hitbox data has been ported from Smash 4 so still using KH API to load them, however keep in mind that some hitboxes have new base damages and might have BKB/KBG/WBKB changed, you can input move data manually as well

 ## Credits
 * [@KuroganeHammer](https://twitter.com/KuroganeHammer) [frame data repository](http://kuroganehammer.com/Smash4)